Lawful access

 Nothing in Bill C-22 would authorize surveillance of any kind.

-ESPs, like telecommunication service providers already generate the data to locate cellphones that connect to their network.
+For example ESPs, like telecommunication service providers, already have information flowing through their networks that can identify cellphones that connect to their network.

-Bill C-22 would ensure that ESPs, upon receiving a request that has been legally authorized can provide the information quickly, in a format that is usable to law enforcement and CSIS (pursuant to Criminal Code and CSIS Act).
+Bill C-22 would ensure that ESPs, upon receiving a legally authorized request, they can provide the information quickly, in a format that is usable to law enforcement and CSIS.

-Bill C-22 would not keep all forms of metadata like history of personal web and social media activity or the content of an exchange
+Bill C-22 would not keep all types of metadata like history of personal web and social media activity or the content of an exchange

-Bill C-22 explicitly prohibits regulations requiring ESPs to retain a person's web-browsing history, data that would reveal the content of their electronic communications, telephone conversation and social media activities.
-Law enforcement and CSIS would only be able to obtain essential metadata.
-To obtain that information, law enforcement and CSIS would need judicial authorization from the Federal Court.
+Bill C-22 explicitly prohibits regulations requiring ESPs to retain a person's web-browsing history, data that would reveal the content of their electronic communications, telephone conversations and social media activities.

 Metadata is information that does not include the content of an exchange.
 It includes information such as the type, date, time, duration, origin or termination of an exchange.
-For example, providing police access to when and where a call took place, and who was on the call can help police identify individuals involved in organized crime groups.
+For example, it provides police information about when and where a call took place, and who was on the call which can help them identify individuals involved in organized crime groups.

 How Bill C-22 would help investigations